Turbo Takeaways

 For senior citizens, it’s essential to eliminate debt as soon as possible.
-If you’re already retired and on a limited income, making debt payments and managing your living expenses is challenging.
+Managing debt payments and rising living expenses can be difficult if you’re retired and on a fixed income.

-Repaying debts can interfere with your retirement savings plan in the years leading up to your retirement because each month, the payments you need to make on your debts take precedent over the monthly contributions you should be making to your 401(k) and/or IRA accounts.
+Repaying debts can interfere with your retirement savings plan in the years leading up to your retirement.
+Each month, the payments you need to make on your debts take precedence over the monthly contributions you should be making to your 401(k) and/or IRA accounts.

-Regardless of your situation, if you are over 60 years old, we recommend you seek professional help to determine the right debt relief program for seniors to pay off your current debts.
-While filing for bankruptcy can be the quickest way to eliminate most debts, there are other, less drastic options available to consider before you go that route.
+Regardless of your situation, if you are over 60 years old, it's best to seek professional help to determine the right debt relief program for seniors to pay off your current debts.
+Although filing for bankruptcy can be the quickest way to eliminate most debts, there are other, less drastic options available to consider before you go that route.

 The Challenges the Elderly Face

-Older adults are increasingly burdened by higher levels of debt in their pre-retirement years, and as a result, are retiring with more debt, more frequently than ever before.
-The average non-mortgage debt carried by baby boomers (age 59-77) was $19,203 in Q2 of 2023.
-This includes credit cards, personal loans, and other unsecured debts,along with large, unforeseen expenses that seniors deal with, such as medical and home repair/maintenance expenses.
+More seniors are retiring with higher levels of debt than ever before.
+The average non-mortgage balance carried by baby boomers (age 59-77) was $18,474 in Q3 of 2024.
+This includes personal loans and other unsecured debts, along with large, unforeseen expenses that seniors deal with, such as medical and home repair/maintenance expenses.

 Credit cards constitute the primary source of debt among seniors.
 The average credit card balance for baby boomers in 2023 was $6,601 and $3,434 for those over the age of 77.
-Credit card debt relief for seniors can help if you’re carrying large balances.
+If you're struggling with high balances, credit card relief programs for seniors can help reduce interest rates and payments.

-While student loan debt is generally associated with the younger generation, those who are 62 and older had the highest student loan balances in 2023 at $49,375.
-This is most likely due to taking out these loans to pay for their (grand)children’s education instead of their (grand)kids taking out the loans themselves.
+While student loan debt is generally associated with the younger generation, those aged 62 and older carried the highest student loan balances in 2023 at $49,375 —compared to $13,722.22 for borrowers 24 and younger.
+This is likely because many older adults took out loans to help pay for their (grand)children’s education, rather than the students borrowing themselves.

-Retirees often rely on fixed incomes from Social Security and flat monthly pension payments, exacerbating the stress of debt repayment.
+Retirees usually rely on fixed incomes from Social Security and flat monthly pension payments, exacerbating the stress of debt repayment.
 They often find that, after paying for monthly living expenses, they may need more money at the end of the month to pay down high credit card balances.
-Getting out of debt while ensuring they can keep up with their monthly expenses can often seem like a difficult, ongoing task for the elderly.

 Debt Relief Help for Seniors

-Meeting the payments on high-balance, high-interest debt like the kind you’d find on most credit cards may make it difficult for seniors to make ends meet.
+Meeting the payments on high-balance, high-interest debt like the kind you’d find on most credit cards can make it harder for seniors to make ends meet.
 Fortunately, senior citizen debt relief programs can help pay down debts.

 5 Options for Seniors To Get Out of Debt